Skip to content

 • Differential mode: equal and opposite conductor currents; fields tend to cancel locally; radiation is intentional from the antenna element.

-• Common mode (strict): equal and in-phase currents relative to a reference; fields reinforce; cables and structures radiate efficiently.
+• Common mode, strict EMC sense: equal and in-phase currents relative to a defined external reference; fields reinforce; cables and structures can radiate efficiently.

-Most “feedline radiation” on TX is due to imbalance converting part of the differential system into a net external field on the cable surface.
+Most “feedline radiation” on transmit is caused by imbalance converting part of the intended differential antenna system into a net external current on the cable surface.
+Once that happens, the feedline is no longer only feeding the antenna.
+It is participating in the antenna.

 Ladder Line and “Common Mode” Reality

-Balanced line does not magically prevent these effects; it simply makes them easier to manage when the entire system (antenna, feedline routing, environment) remains symmetric.
+Balanced line does not magically prevent these effects.
+It simply makes them easier to manage when the antenna, feedline routing, tuner, and surrounding environment remain symmetric.
+A balanced-looking line connected to an asymmetric antenna system can still carry unwanted external-mode current.

 So What Should We Call It?

-Both are mitigated by chokes, but they arise from different physics.
-That distinction guides better fixes: improve feedpoint symmetry and return paths on TX; improve shielding, bonding, and choke impedance at RX entry points.
+All three are related, and all three are often mitigated by chokes.
+But they do not all originate from the same physics.
+That distinction guides better fixes: improve feedpoint symmetry and return paths on transmit; improve shielding, bonding, and choke impedance at receive entry points; and avoid letting the feedline become part of the antenna unless that is intentionally part of the design.

 The Takeaway